Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

       - TF1_RCON_PASSWORD="" #RCON Password for tf1 chat relay. when blank, completly disables relay
       - USE_DYNAMIC_PFPS="1" #FANCY new way of chat bridging.
       - PFP_ROUTE="https://raw.githubusercontent.com/Dys-lexi/TitanPilotprofiles/main/avatars/" #Url used for pfps
+      - FILTERNAMESINMESSAGES="usermessagepfp,chat_message,command,tf1command,botcommand" #What types of messages should the bot run the nonoword filter on
     volumes:
       - ./discord/data:/app/data:rw
     restart: always